DejavuForensics/mELM/README.md

 The kernels mELMs are successful because they can model any decision boundary.
 They do not follow conventional geometric surfaces like ellipses and hyperbolas.
 The mELMs kernels map the decision boundary in _n_-dimensional.
 The coordinates are based on training samples. _n_ represents the number of extracted features. mELMs can detect and model different classes by using Mathematical Morphology.
 It detects the shapes of bodies in images.

+## Prediction

+When it comes to prediction, the neural network estimates a fractional value.
+By prediction, we mean a forecast with scientific-methodological rigor.
+To train the neural network, we show it a series of historical data over time.
+Example, the neural network examines the daily price of oil for the past few years.
+The output neuron receives the daily oil price.
+The input neurons receive the events during that time.
+Events refer to government decisions, elections, coup attempts, and natural phenomena like droughts.

+During training, neurons adjust their connections to prioritize periodic events.
+Seemingly irrelevant daily events can affect the daily oil price.
+A person would not usually connect a small event to changes in oil prices.
+The neural network helps people link past events to current oil prices.
+Neural networks are helpful in predicting and preventing natural disasters.
+Neural networks can predict when a flood will happen, giving advanced warning.
+In synthesis, neural networks play a fundamental role in building smart city metamodels.
+Smart cities use electronic sensors to gather data and reduce the effects of natural disasters.

+The evaluation of pattern recognition is different from prediction.
+In the context of pattern recognition, the main metric is accuracy.
+Neural networks perform better when closer to 100 percent in specific application.
+In the prediction scenario, the crucial metric is the root mean square error.
+The closer this is to 0, the better the performance of the neural network.
+The model aims to predict well by minimizing the gap between expected and actual outcomes.

+## K-fold
+Cross-validation is a statistical technique.
+Researchers use it to assess the performance of a machine learning model.
+It divides the data set into parts, or ‘folds’.
+You can train and test the model many times on different data subsets.
+The aim is to ensure that the model generalises well to new and unseen data.
+The k-fold method is a type of cross-validation.
+In it, the data set is randomly split into k equal subsets (or folds).
+The k-fold involves the following steps:

+- **Data division**: the data set is divided into k approximately equal parts.

+- **Training and testing**: for each of the k folds, the model is trained using k-1 folds and tested on the remaining fold.

+- **Repeating the process**: this process is repeated k times, each time with a different fold acting as the test set.

+- **Average and standard deviation of results**: performance metrics are calculated for each of the k runs.
+For each run, we calculate the average and standard deviation.
+We then average these metrics.
+This gives the model's final performance.

 ## Follow the instructions:

 ### didactic repository for pattern recognition: